Mincka/PowUI/README.md

 PowUI is an interface to easily interact with the Powens API.
 It enables you to visualize aggregated financial data for users in a Powens app and serves as a basic management interface to manage users and their connections for essential operations.

-🧪 **Development Tool Notice**

-**PowUI is designed as a development and prototyping tool, not a production-ready aggregator.** Since it operates in Powens' sandbox environment, this application serves as a convenient way for developers to:
-- Familiarize themselves with the Powens API workflows
-- Test and validate their integration setup before building production applications
-- Prototype user interfaces and data visualization concepts
-- Understand the API's capabilities and limitations

-**Sandbox Environment Limitations:**
-- Bank connectors in the sandbox environment may break more frequently than in production
-- Powens prioritizes connector fixes and maintenance for paying customers over free sandbox users
-- Some banking institutions may have limited or unstable connectivity in sandbox mode
-- Data synchronization may be less reliable compared to the production environment

-**Before moving to production**, developers should implement proper backend authentication, secure credential handling, and use Powens' production environment with appropriate security measures.

-⚠️ **Security Warning**

-- PowUI does not include any backend server.
-All data is sent directly from your browser to the Powens API.
-- API credentials and tokens are stored in your browser's localStorage.
-This is acceptable for local use, but if you deploy PowUI online, be aware that credentials could be exposed to attackers targeting your users.
-Do not use this application in production or on the public internet without understanding these risks.
-- **Bank credentials are never handled by PowUI** - all banking authentication and credential management is handled securely by Powens through their dedicated authentication flows.
-PowUI only receives aggregated financial data after users have authenticated directly with their banks through Powens' secure interface.

-**Context & Credits**
-This project was inspired by the blog post ["Je récupère le solde de son compte bancaire et les dernières opérations"](https://www.sigalou-domotique.fr/je-recuperer-le-solde-de-son-compte-bancaire-et-les-dernieres-operations) by [Sigalou](https://github.com/Sigalou).
-Many thanks to the author for sharing their work and providing inspiration for this application.

 ## Step-by-step setup:

 ### 🌐 Steps 1-3: Done on Powens Website